shivashankarAlluri/devTinder/homeworrk.md

 -create PATCH /profile/edit and /view/
 -To create patch /profile/password API=>forgot password API -Make sure validate all data in ecery POST,PATCH APIs

+-Read this article Compound Interest
+-Read more about indexes in mongodb
+-why do we need index in DB?
+-what is the advantage and disadvantages of creating?
+-create a connection request Schema and add proper validations -send connection Request API
+-proper validation of data
+-Think about all corner cases
+$or query and $and query
+-read about logical query
+-schema.pre("save")
+-Always think about corner case